thisjunjiang/Differential_Privacy/README.md

 # Differential_Privacy
-This is my research project at Purdue University.
+This is my research project about differential privacy at Purdue University.